Conversion Rate Optimization (CRO) Tools: Improving Conversion Rates & User Experience

 What it is:

-Google Optimize is an experiment and testing platform that integrates with Google Analytics.
+Google Optimise is an experiment and testing platform that integrates with Google Analytics.

 What it’s good for:

-Use Google Optimize for A/B testing, split testing, and multivariate testing (MVT)of different versions of web pages to measure how each page performs.
+Use Google Optimise for A/B testing, split testing, and multivariate testing (MVT)of different versions of web pages to measure how each page performs.

 What it is: